boazbk/tcs/lec_06a_universality.md

 If an operation would result in assigning to a variable `foo` a number that is smaller than $0$, then we assign $0$ to `foo`, and if it assigns to `foo` a number that is larger than the iteration counter, then we assign the value of the iteration counter to `foo`.
 Just like C, we interpret any nonzero value as "true"  or $1$, and hence `foo := bar NAND baz` will assign to `foo` the value $0$ if both `bar` and `baz` are not zero, and $1$ otherwise.

-Apart from those operations, NAND<< is identical to NAND-TM.
+Apart from those operations, NAND-RAM is identical to NAND-TM.
 For consistency, we still treat the variable `i` as special, in the sense that we only allow it to be used as an index, even though the other variables contain integers as well, and so we don't allow variables such as `foo_bar` though we can simulate it by first writing `i := bar` and then `foo_i`.
 We also maintain the invariant that at the beginning of each iteration, the value of `i` is set to the same value that it would have in a NAND-TM program (i.e., the function of the iteration counter stated in [computeidx-ex](){.ref}), though this can be of course overwritten by explicitly assigning a value to `i`.
-Once again, see the appendix for a more formal specification of NAND<<.
+Once again, see the appendix for a more formal specification of NAND-RAM.

 > # {.remark title="Computing on integers" #integers-rem}
-Most of the time we will be interested in applying NAND<< programs on bits, and hence we will assume that both inputs and outputs are bits.
+Most of the time we will be interested in applying NAND-RAM programs on bits, and hence we will assume that both inputs and outputs are bits.
 We can enforce the  latter condition by not allowing `y_` variables to be on the lefthand side of any operation other than NAND.
-However, the same model can be used to talk about functions that map tuples of integers to tuples of integers, and so we may very occasionally abuse notation and talk about NAND<< programs that compute on integers.
+However, the same model can be used to talk about functions that map tuples of integers to tuples of integers, and so we may very occasionally abuse notation and talk about NAND-RAM programs that compute on integers.

-### Simulating NAND<< in NAND-TM
+### Simulating NAND-RAM in NAND-TM

-The most important fact we need to know about NAND<< is that it can be implemented by mere "syntactic sugar" and hence does not give us more computational power than NAND-TM, as stated in the following theorem:
+The most important fact we need to know about NAND-RAM is that it can be implemented by mere "syntactic sugar" and hence does not give us more computational power than NAND-TM, as stated in the following theorem:

-> # {.theorem title="NAND-TM and NAND<< are equivalent" #NANDequiv-thm}
+> # {.theorem title="NAND-TM and NAND-RAM are equivalent" #NANDequiv-thm}
 For every (partial) function $F:\{0,1\}^* \rightarrow \{0,1\}^*$,
-$F$ is computable by a NAND-TM program if and only if $F$ is computable by a NAND<< program.
+$F$ is computable by a NAND-TM program if and only if $F$ is computable by a NAND-RAM program.

 The rest of this section is devoted to outlining the proof of  [NANDequiv-thm](){.ref}.
 The "only if" direction of the theorem  is immediate.
-After all, every NAND-TM program $P$ is in particular also a NAND<< program, and hence if $F$ is computable by a NAND-TM program then it is also computable by a NAND<< program.
+After all, every NAND-TM program $P$ is in particular also a NAND-RAM program, and hence if $F$ is computable by a NAND-TM program then it is also computable by a NAND-RAM program.
-To show the "if" direction, we need to show how we can implement all the operations of NAND<< in NAND-TM.
+To show the "if" direction, we need to show how we can implement all the operations of NAND-RAM in NAND-TM.
-In other words, we need to give a "NAND<< to NAND-TM compiler".
+In other words, we need to give a "NAND-RAM to NAND-TM compiler".

 Writing a compiler in full detail, and then proving that it is correct, is possible (and [has been done](http://gallium.inria.fr/~xleroy/publi/compcert-CACM.pdf)) but is quite a time consuming enterprise, and not very illuminating.
-For our purposes, we need to convince ourselves that [NANDequiv-thm](){.ref} and that such a transformation exists, and we will do so by outlining the key ideas behind it.^[The webpage [nandpl.org](http://nandpl.org) should eventually contain  a  program that transforms a NAND<< program into an equivalent NAND-TM program.]
+For our purposes, we need to convince ourselves that [NANDequiv-thm](){.ref} and that such a transformation exists, and we will do so by outlining the key ideas behind it.^[The webpage [nandpl.org](http://nandpl.org) should eventually contain  a  program that transforms a NAND-RAM program into an equivalent NAND-TM program.]

-Let $P$ be a NAND<< program, we need to transform $P$ into a NAND-TM program $P'$ that computes the same function as $P$.
+Let $P$ be a NAND-RAM program, we need to transform $P$ into a NAND-TM program $P'$ that computes the same function as $P$.
 The idea will be that $P'$ will simulate $P$ "in its belly".
-We will use the variables of $P'$ to encode the state of the simulated program $P$, and every single NAND<< step of the program $P$ will be translated into several NAND-TM steps by $P'$.
+We will use the variables of $P'$ to encode the state of the simulated program $P$, and every single NAND-RAM step of the program $P$ will be translated into several NAND-TM steps by $P'$.
 We will do so in several steps: